Frequently Asked Questions After Surgery

 Anemia and Low Platelet Count

 Mitral valve repair surgery is performed with cardiopulmonary bypass.
-Anemia is a common postopertaive clinical finding from dilution effect of blood during the surgery.
+Anemia is a common postoperative clinical finding from dilution effect of blood during the surgery.
 Low platelet count may also occur after the operation and its common symptoms include bruising of the skin.
-Anemia and low platelet count usually improve few days after the surgery, but some patients may require blood transfusion.
+Anemia and low platelet count usually improve few days after the surgery, but some patients may require blood

 Blood Transfusion Reaction

-Blood typing and cross-matching are always performed prior to the operation, However, blood transfusion reaction can occur in some animals.
+Blood typing and cross-matching are always performed prior to the operation; However, blood transfusion reaction can occur in some animals.

 Thromboembolism